First Trust Dynamic Europe Equity Income Fund to Issue Monthly Dividend of $0.06 (NYSE:FDEU)

 First Trust Dynamic Europe Equity Income Fund (NYSE:FDEU) announced a monthly dividend on Thursday, January 20th, Zacks reports.
-Stockholders of record on Wednesday, February 2nd will be given a dividend of 0.06 per share on Tuesday, February 15th.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 5.30%.
-The ex-dividend date of this dividend is Tuesday, February 1st.
+Shareholders of record on Wednesday, February 2nd will be given a dividend of 0.06 per share on Tuesday, February 15th.
+This represents a $0.72 annualized dividend and a yield of 5.30%.
+The ex-dividend date is Tuesday, February 1st.

-First Trust Dynamic Europe Equity Income Fund has decreased its dividend by 50.4% over the last three years and has increased its dividend annually for the last 1 consecutive years.
+First Trust Dynamic Europe Equity Income Fund has decreased its dividend payment by 50.4% over the last three years and has increased its dividend every year for the last 1 years.

 First Trust Dynamic Europe Equity Income Fund Company Profile